ibm-cloud-docs/log-analysis/index.md

 ## Step 2: Get started
 {: #getstarted}

 Choose a cloud resource for which you want to manage logs.
 Then, configure this log source so that you can monitor its logs through the IBM Log Analysis with LogDNA service.
+The log source can be located in the same region where you provision an {{site.data.keyword.la_full_notm}} instance or in a different region.

 The following table lists cloud resources that you can configure to store and manage logs by using the IBM Log Analysis with LogDNA service.
 Complete the tutorial for a resource to get started working with the {{site.data.keyword.loganalysisshort}} service: